-Hello Friends, I am so excited and honored to be joining this incredible Thanksgiving Tablescape Tour hosted by Bre over at Rooms For Rent.
+Hello Friends, I am so excited and honored to be joining this incredible Thanksgiving Tablescape Tour a bountiful harvest hosted by Bre over at Rooms For Rent.
 A fantastic group of talented ladies have been sharing their tables, all set up for Thanksgiving this entire week.
 I have been completely inspired by their vision and story behind each setting.
 I can’t wait to see the rest throughout the remainder of this week.

 I knew I wanted to put a subtle but modern spin on a traditional table setting by using weathered materials, sleek shapes, mixed metals and a color gradient.
 It was equally important to me to keep some classic elements on this table so it would fit the style our home.
 I started brainstorming how to make this work on a budget and how to utilize what I aready had.

 When I began thinking about what the centerpiece would be, I knew right away I wanted to incorporate apple baskets.
-These baskets are extremely affordable (especially at 50% with coupons).
+These wooden baskets are extremely affordable (especially at 50% with coupons).
 I gave them a quick white/gray wash with chalkpaint so they would have the weathered look needed to complete my idea (unfortunately this paint is not food safe – so make sure to take that into consideration when using food).